2014 Wisconsin elections: State

+Executive

 Governor and Lieutenant Governor

 Incumbent Republican Governor Scott Walker and Lieutenant Governor Rebecca Kleefisch, first elected in 2010, sought re-election to a second term after surviving a recall election in 2012.

-The Democratic Party nominated business executive Mary Burke and state senator John Lehman for Governor and Lieutenant Governor, respectively.
+The Democratic Party nominated business executive Mary Burke and state senator John Lehman for governor and lieutenant governor, respectively.
 Burke was a member of the Madison school board and former Secretary of Wisconsin's Department of Commerce.
 Lehman was a state senator and former teacher from Racine, who had just won back his senate seat in a recall election.

 Walker and Kleefisch won the November election with 52% of the vote.

 Attorney General

-Republican incumbent Attorney General J. B. Van Hollen, first elected in 2006, did not seek re-election to a third term.
+Republican incumbent attorney general J. B. Van Hollen, first elected in 2006, did not seek re-election to a third term.
 Waukesha County District Attorney Brad Schimel defeated Jefferson County District Attorney Susan Happ in the November general election.

-Republican primary

-Brad Schimel, Waukesha County District Attorney, ran unopposed for the Republican nomination.